nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 ### 3.2.
 Obtain access token

 The client application MUST obtain an access token before accessing data.
 This SHOULD be done right before accessing the data.
-An access token is only valid for seconds \(determined by the authorization server\).
+An access token is only valid for seconds/minutes \(determined by the authorization server\).
 The client application SHOULD refresh the access token only when more data is to be requested.

 In order to obtain the access token, the client application MUST construct a signed JWT and send it to the registered authorization server token endpoint.
 The authorization server MUST validate the JWT and optionally validate if a legal base is present for the given custodian, subject and actor combination.
 If all is well, the authorization server SHOULD return an access token.